"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 So, if you want Mary-Sue female empowerment, you’ll have to get your dose from somewhere else.

-Males are pretty tough cookies in this universe, they’re no clowns – laughing stocks for the chicks of the movie to boss around.
+Males are pretty tough cookies in that universe, they’re no clowns – laughing stocks for the chicks of the movie to boss around.

 If you decide this isn’t for you or you think it’s not worth that much… (this is quite EXPENSIVE…)